 Figure 3.
 Partial Order Sort

 Note that partition key "e" maps to partition 0, even if it is "greater than" key "d" and "c".
-This illustrates that the mapping between partition key and partition indices are order preserving.
+This illustrates that the mapping between partition key and partition indices are not order preserving.
 In addition, sorting within partitions is based on the original key (word itself).

 Implementation Walkthrough

 Coming back to our original dataset, here we will sort and print the output in two steps.
 Step one will partition and sort the data, and step two will arrange the partitions in the appropriate order.
-In the MRJob implementation that follows we'll build on this and demonstrate how to ensure that the partitions are created in the appropriate order to begin with.
+In the MRJob implementation that follows, we'll build on this and demonstrate how to ensure that the partitions are created in the appropriate order to begin with.

-Run the command that prepends an alphabetic key to each row such that they end up in the appropriate partition, shuffle, and sort.
+Run the Hadoop command that prepends an alphabetic key to each row such that they end up in the appropriate partition, shuffle, and sort.

 Combine the secondary sort output files in the appropriate order